Lactate threshold: Lactate measurement of aerobic and anaerobic thresholds

-The aerobic threshold (AeT or AerT) is sometimes defined equivalently to the lactate threshold(LT); as the exercise intensity at which blood lactate concentrations rise above resting levels.
+The aerobic threshold (AeT or AerT) is sometimes defined equivalently to the lactate threshold (LT); as the exercise intensity at which blood lactate concentrations rise above resting levels.
 In contrast, at the anaerobic threshold (AnT) the exercise is at an intensity beyond which blood lactate concentration is linearly related to exercise intensity, but increases with both exercise intensity and duration.
 The blood lactate concentration at the anaerobic threshold is called the "maximum steady-state lactate concentration" (MLSS).

 AeT is the exercise intensity at which anaerobic energy pathways start to operate, considered to be around 65-85% of an individual's maximum heart rate.
 Some have suggested this is where blood lactate reaches a concentration of 2 mmol/litre (at rest it is around 1).
 The anaerobic energy system increases the ability to produce blood lactate during maximal exercise, resulting from an increased amount of glycogen stores and glycolytic enzymes.

+In zone-based polarized training methodologies, LT1 is commonly used to designate the linear inflection point, often observed around blood lactate levels of 2.0 mmol/L, while LT2 is commonly used to designate the non-linear inflection point, often observed around blood lactate levels of 4.0 mmol/L.